The Biological Evolution of Pain

 Once pain improves the survival value, it starts to have an impact on evolution.

 The increasing capability to feel pain has to do with the increasing importance of learning mechanisms.
 The importance of learning mechanisms increases with the lifetime of the creatures and with the complexity of the environment.
-The ehavior of long-lived creatures is shaped by painful experiences acting on these learning mechanisms.
+The behavior of long-lived creatures is shaped by painful experiences acting on these learning mechanisms.
 A wide range of emotions enhances the capability to respond to the environment.
-A wide range of emotions implies a high degree (intensity and duration) of pain.
+A wide range and differentiation of emotions implies a high degree (intensity and duration) of pain.
+Intensity and duration measure the importance of the event and induce a corresponding long-term storage in the memory.
 Under these premises the capability to feel a high degree of pain is superior with regard to biological fitness

 The distribution of pain